bbarcelollull/EuroSea_subTask_2.3.1/README.md

 ## Report with the full analysis

-The complete analysis can be found in this report: [Barceló-Llull et al., 2022](https://doi.org/10.3289/eurosea_d2.3).
+The complete analysis can be found in this report: [Barceló-Llull et al. (2022)](https://doi.org/10.3289/eurosea_d2.3).

 ## Dataset